 Are you interested in running for Municipal Council?
 Do you have questions about what being a Councillor involves or how to run an election campaign?
 The answer to these questions and many more will be provided at a free information session on Thursday, April 26 at 6:00 p.m. at the North Grenville Municipal Centre (285 County Road 44).

 The North Grenville Civic Awards Advisory Committee is seeking nominations for outstanding individuals and groups who volunteer in service to our citizens and community to be honoured with a 2018 Civic Award.

-The Municipality of North Grenville is offering a second intake for applications to the Rideau-Sanders-Prescott Community Improvement Plan (CIP) Façade, Landscape and Signage Grant Program.
-This program provides matching funds, up to $5,000, for eligible residential and commercial property improvement projects within the CIP District.
+The Municipality of North Grenville is now accepting applications for the Rideau-Sanders-Prescott Community Improvement Plan (CIP) Façade, Landscape and Signage Grant Program.

 Our Live, Explore and PLAY brochure provides residents with information regarding municipal recreation programs, other helpful municipal information, and information regarding local sports and special interest organizations.